thawn/pitemplog/Readme.md

 * One-wire digital thermometer(s): DS 18B20
 * 4.7K Ohm resistor
 * 3x jumper contacts (or 2x 2W 245 PSK plug)
-* 2x 3-pin matching plug and socket (you'll need one more set than the number of sensors you want to connect)
+* min 2x 3-pin matching plug and socket (you'll need one more set than the number of sensors you want to connect, i.e for two sensors you need three, for three sensors four etc.)
 * Cable with three wires
 * soldering equipment
 * shrink-on tubing